 The kiosk will issue a receipt and direct the traveler to baggage claim, after which the traveler can exit.
 The process allows travelers to expedite their process; however, Global Entry members may still be selected for further examination before entering the U.S.

-Global Entry members from other countries must have a valid passport and visa and must obtain updated visa information with U.S. Customs and Border Protection.
-If a new visa or passport is obtained, or if visa information needs to be updated, the member must notify CBP in-person at a Global Entry enrollment center.
+Global Entry members from other countries must have a valid passport and visa and obtain updated visa information from the U.S. Customs and Border Protection.
+If a member receives a new passport or updated visa information, the CBP must be notified in person at a Global Entry enrollment center.